instantiator/consensus-chess-engine/docs/config.md

 This is the port that the database will run at, and be exposed on.

 There should be a different port per environment.
+These are entirely separate postgres instances that ought to be able to run concurrently.

-These are entirely separate postgres instances that ought to be able to run concurrently on testing machines.
+In reality, the production database should run on a dedicated machine (or vm), but setting the port allows you to test different configurations concurrently on your dev machine (should you need to).

-In reality, the production database ought to run on a dedicated machine.
+NB.
+The default port for postgres is `5432` - you _may_ wish to set one of your instances to use this for the sake of simplicity, but it's not required.

 ## Nodes